About natural hazards

 - infants and children

-- people living with a disability
+- people with a chronic health condition or disability

-- low socio-economic status groups
+- low socioeconomic status groups.

 2. NIWA (2016).
 'Seven-station' series temperature data.
 National Institute of Water and Atmospheric Research.
 Accessed 21/08/2017 at https://www.niwa.co.nz/our-science/climate/information-and-resources/nz-temp-record/seven-station-series-temperature-data